 These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients!
 It doesn't get much simpler than that.

-This dish is one of my go-to sides because it’s fresh and pairs perfectly with almost anything.
-If you’re looking for other easy veggie ideas, try a sweet and sour vegetable stir fry or roasted cauliflower cteaks with creamy tahini sauce.
+This dish is one of my go-to sides because it's fresh and pairs perfectly with almost anything.
+If you're looking for other easy veggie ideas, try a sweet and sour vegetable stir fry or roasted cauliflower steaks with creamy tahini sauce.

 Jump to:

-For your next meal, maybe you'll want to kick things off with a tasty vegan dish like simple low-calorie chickpea ratatouille or garlic and bean dip with tomato sauce – both light and flavorful.
+For your next meal, maybe you'll want to kick things off with a tasty vegan dish like simple low-calorie chickpea ratatouille or garlic and bean dip with tomato sauce - both light and flavorful.
 Then, warm up with a cosy bowl of high-protein lentil soup.
-And don’t forget dessert!
-Treat yourself to carrot cake banana bread – it’s sweet, simple, and delicious.

 ❣️ Why This Recipe Works